daewin/Itty-Bitty-Chat/README.md

 A simple chat application inspired by WhatsApp but with the ability to login with your own social media handle.

 ### Features
 - Easy sign up using your Google, Facebook, and Twitter account along with a basic email option.
+- Smart Lock for Passwords
 - Friend lookup via email
 - Notifications feature (friend requests as of now)
 - Presence feature to let your friend know if you're online, or if not, the time you were last seen (WhatsApp-esque)